 FATF (Financial Action Task Force) - an inter-governmental body whose purpose is the development and promotion of national and international policies to combat money laundering and terrorist financing.

-FBI - an agency of the United States Department of Justice that serves as both a federal criminal investigative body and an internal intelligence agency (counterintelligence).
+FBI (Federal Bureau of Investigation) - an agency of the United States Department of Justice that serves as both a federal criminal investigative body and an internal intelligence agency (counterintelligence).
 The FBI website has a speciali page with Resources for Researchers that inlcludes crime statistics on national and some international level.
 The FBI publishes the Uniform Crime Reports, UCR.

-HEUNI – official website for the European Institute for Crime Prevention and Control.
+HEUNI – official website for the European Institute for Crime Prevention and Control that is affiliated with the United Nations.
 Access to the specialized studies, reports, and statistics.

 Home Office, United Kingdom – provides crime statistics from the United Kingdom.